 Semantic Drift in AI Agents: The Silent Failure Mode That Breaks Production

 Semantic drift is when an AI agent starts making systematically different business decisions without any change to the model version, code, or evaluation benchmark scores.
-Standard monitoring tools show green while the agent's reasoning logic quietly shifts.
-The only reliable detection mechanism is replaying past decisions against the current agent state and comparing reasoning chains.
+Standard monitoring tools show green while the agent's reasoning logic quietly shifts — same accuracy, same latency, same error rate, completely different decision patterns on a subset of cases.
+The failure is invisible until a regulator notices, a legal challenge surfaces, or an auditor runs a spot-check on specific decisions.
+The only reliable detection mechanism is replaying past decisions against the current agent state and comparing the full reasoning chains.

 What Is Semantic Drift?